terra-campaigns/unsettled/directory/DuskmeadowFringe/index.md

 - 1 day north of Sigisfarne
 - Good ale, excellent rabbit stew.
-- Run by Martha and her family: Earnest, the husband and cook, and their two daugthers
+- Run by Martha and her family: Earnest, the husband and cook, and their two daughters.

 ## Hunter cabin

 - 2 days north of Sigisfarne
 - Well maintained, clean.
-- Dried meets
+- Dried meet, [some think](../../campaigns/Book_01/ep_005.md) of human origin.

 ## The Quarry

 - 2 days north of Sigisfarne
 - Veins of thin red powdered ore.
 - Visited on [March 2025](../../campaigns/Book_01/ep_002.md)
+- Enslaved stone statues of children, [mining rubies](../../campaigns/Book_01/ep_005.md).

 ## Rodent's pit

 - SW of Sigisfarne
 - Visited on [March 2025](../../campaigns/Book_01/ep_004.md)

+## Sky Spire

+- Seen from a distance in [March 2025](../../campaigns/Book_01/ep_005.md)